nim-lang/Nim/doc/nimc.rst

 Cross compilation for iOS
 =========================

-To cross compile for iOS you need to be on a MacOS computer use XCode.
+To cross compile for iOS you need to be on a MacOS computer and use XCode.
 Normal languages for iOS development is Swift or Objective C. Both of these use llvm and can be compiled into object files linked together with C, C++ or Objective C code produced by Nim.